MySQL Setup

 SHOW VARIABLES LIKE 'gtid_mode';Required values:

-log_bin: ONbinlog_format: ROWbinlog_row_image: FULLbinlog_row_metadata: FULLserver_id: A non-zero value
+log_bin: ONbinlog_format: ROWbinlog_row_image: FULLbinlog_row_metadata: FULLserver_id: a non zero value

 GTID values (if enabled):